 All allegations of prohibited harassment of a student by an employee or adult will be reported to the student's parents and promptly investigated.
-An employee who knows of or suspects child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
-See Reporting Suspected Child Abuse, page 69, and Bullying, page 60, for additional information.
+An employee who knows of or has reasonable cause to believe that child abuse or neglect occured must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
+See Reporting Suspected Child Abuse, page 62, and Bullying, page 93, for additional information.
 A link to Board Policy DHB(LEGAL), FFH(LOCAL) and FFH(REGULATION), can be found on the Bastrop ISD website (www.bisdtx.org).